Nationwide blood test trials hope to improve Alzheimer’s diagnosis rate

 Thousands of people across the United Kingdom will have access to trials that could revolutionise the diagnosis of Alzheimer’s.

-The blood tests could be ready for use in the NHS within five years as part of a drive to fix the nation’s low diagnosis rate.
+The blood tests could be ready for use in the NHS within five years as part of a drive to address the nation’s low diagnosis rate.

-The trial could make the diagnosis of Alzheimer’s more accessible with just 2% of people able to access tests like PET scans or lumbar punctures, which are only available in around one in 20 NHS memory clinics.
+The trial could make the diagnosis of Alzheimer’s more accessible, with currently just 2% of people able to access tests like PET scans or lumbar punctures, which are only available in around one in 20 NHS memory clinics.

 Fiona Carragher, director of research and influencing at the Alzheimer’s Society, said: “Dementia is the UK’s biggest killer, yet a third of people living with dementia don’t have a diagnosis, which means they’re not able to access care and support.